-For example, company A is an German car manufacturer, and it exports auto parts to Turkey.
+For example, company A is a German car manufacturer, and it exports auto parts to Turkey.
 If the euro is strong against the Turkish lira, it takes fewer euros to export the auto parts to Turkey.

 Conversely, if the euro is weak against the Turkish lira, it strengthens the power of the Turkish importer.
-To deal with with currency risk, the German car manufacturer should insist that all deals with Turkish partners are made in Euro.
-On the downside, this may deter Turkish importers of partnering with the German exporter, preferring to do business in their local currency.
+To deal with currency risk, the German car manufacturer should insist that all deals with Turkish partners are made in Euro.
+On the downside, this may deter Turkish importers from partnering with the German exporter, preferring to do business in their local currency.

 Types of Exporting

 - Direct Exporting